 Education: Professor Gloria Wilson earned an AAS in Career Pilot from Central Texas College in 1982, a BAS in Aviation Management with a minor in business from American Technological University in 1984, and an Master of Aeronautical Science from Embry-Riddle in 1994.

-Prior to beginning her work at the University she was employed by the Wichita Falls Independent School District at Hirschi High School.
+Awards and Experience: Gloria Wilson is a contract faculty member of Embry-Riddle Aeronautical University’s College of Aeronautics.
+Prior to assuming this position she was the Director of Academics for Embry-Riddle Aeronautical University’s Sheppard campus in Wichita Falls, Texas.
+She has been employed by the University since 2007 and previously held the position of Adjunct Instructor.
+She specializes in teaching all aspects of aviation, safety and human factors, and won Faculty of the Year in 2010.
+Prior to beginning her work at the University, she was employed by the Wichita Falls Independent School District at Hirschi High School.
 It was during her time at Hirschi High School that she was chosen to launch a high school pilot training program for the district.
-This successful program laid the ground work for many of her students who have gone on to pursue careers in aviation and the United States Air Force.
+This successful program laid the ground work for many of her students who have gone on to pursue careers in aviation and in the military.
+She was a certified flight instructor and has amassed over 4,000 flight hours in aircraft ranging from single engine Cessna’s to a Boeing 737.
+Her time as an operator led her to work as a corporate and commercial pilot, flying both domestic and international, as well as air ambulance and charter.

 Education: Reginald (Reggie) Boring holds a Bachelor of Professional Studies (BPS) in Air Commerce Operations from the University of Memphis and a Master of Aeronautical Science (MAS) in Operations & Management from Embry-Riddle Aeronautical University.
 Boring completed all the coursework for a doctorate degree but never wrote a dissertation, so that degree doesn’t count, he said.